 I’m hesitant to file for divorce because my spouse is the wage-earner.
 What can I do?

 A marriage is an economic partnership, and the noneconomic contributions of a nonworking spouse may be just as valuable as your spouse’s economic contributions.
 There is a likelihood that you will be entitled to spousal maintenance, both during the pendency of the divorce action and for a period of time after the divorce is granted.
 A wage-earner must always continue to support his or her children.
 In addition, you may have rights to your spouse’s deferred compensation like a pension plan and 401(k).
 We can also make an application to the court to secure an award of temporary legal fees so as to enable you to prosecute your action.
 While finances are understandably a concern in deciding whether to divorce, finances do not have to imprison you in a marriage that is no longer desirable.

 Are common-law marriages valid in New York?

-Common-law marriages are not recognized as valid marriages in New York State no matter how long a couple has been cohabitating.
+Common-law marriages are not recognized as valid marriages in New York state no matter how long a couple has been cohabitating.
 Such marriages were abolished in New York by law since 1933.
-However, all states are required to recognize valid marriages from other states, including those created from common law marriage arrangements.
-New York will therefore recognize a common-law marriage that is valid in the state where it was contracted.
-Currently, 10 states: Alabama, Colorado, Iowa, Kansas, Montana, Oklahoma, Rhode Island, South Carolina, Texas, and Utah, as well as the District of Columbia, allow common law marriages.
-The law to be applied by New York in determining the validity of an out-of-state alleged common-law marriage, is the law of the State where the marriage purportedly occurred.
+However, all states are required to recognize valid marriages from other states, including those created from common-law marriage arrangements.
+New York will, therefore, recognize a common-law marriage that is valid in the state where it was contracted.
+Currently, 10 states, namely Alabama, Colorado, Iowa, Kansas, Montana, Oklahoma, Rhode Island, South Carolina, Texas and Utah, as well as the District of Columbia, allow common-law marriages.
+The law to be applied by New York in determining the validity of an out-of-state alleged common-law marriage is the law of the state where the marriage purportedly occurred.